Protest and Demonstrations text above a black and white photo of a large demonstration

 Can controversial speech be restricted?

-No. Officials can impose restriction such as requiring permits for large groups or limiting the loudness of amplifiers.
+No. However, officials can impose restrictions such as requiring permits for large groups or limiting the loudness of amplifiers.
 Any restrictions must apply to all speech regardless of viewpoint.

 Where can protests take place?